Title

 B. Application for Use of Encounter-Level Data

-Persons receiving encounter-level data must complete an application and submit the signed data use agreement to the Revenue and Fiscal Affairs Office, Health and Demographics (RFARFA).
-The requestor must indicate which data set(s) is(are) being requested: Inpatient Hospitalizations, Emergency Department Encounters, Ambulatory Surgery, Imaging and Other Services/Equipment Requiring a Certificate of Need, or Home Health Encounters by completing the appropriate data elements form(s).
-The Application for Use of Encounter-Level Data is located: Data Application
+Persons receiving encounter-level data must complete an application and submit the signed data use agreement to the RFA.
+The requestor must indicate which data set(s) is(are) being requested: inpatient hospitalizations, emergency department visits, ambulatory surgery visits, imaging, other services/equipment requiring a Certificate of Need, or home health encounters by completing the appropriate data elements form(s).
+The Application for Use of Encounter-Level Data is available upon request or https://rfa.sc.gov/boards-committees/dataoversight.

 Body

 The following data elements are classified as restricted data elements.
-They can either directly, in combination with or indirectly, when linked with other databases, identify a patient, health care facility, health care professional or health care insurer.
-Access to these data elements may be gained by special request and approval by the DOC for health care facility, professional or insurer identifiable data.
+These data elements can either directly, indirectly, or in combination with other data elements when linking databases, identify a patient, health care facility, health care professional, or health care insurer.
+Access to these data elements may be gained by special request and approval by the DOC for health care facility, professional, or insurer identifiable data.

 • Spatial aggregation to other geographic units

-Point location means the mapping of information showing the exact point, address, for an event.
-The other types of mapping techniques aggregate the data so that the maps do not identify a single event.
+Point location means the mapping of information showing the exact point, or address, for an event.
+Data visualization services aggregate the data so that the maps do not identify a single event.

-The RFA has the ability to geo-code all encounter-level databases at the patient, facility and/or health care provider level.
-The release of health care facility, health care provider and/or private insurer point-level data requires that approval of the DOC through the data release process.
-Nothing in the section is to be construed as to restrict the release of data back to the originating health care provider, facility and/or insurer.
+The RFA has the ability to geocode all encounter-level databases at the patient, facility, and/or health care provider level.
+The release of health care facility, health care provider, and/or private insurer point-level data requires that approval of the DOC through the data release process.
+Nothing in this section is to be construed as to restrict the release of data back to the originating health care provider, facility, and/or insurer.
 The DOC considers the release of point location data at the patient-level to be equivalent to releasing patient identifiable data.
 Consequently, the release of point-level data for patients requires that an entity have statutory authority for these data.

 1. Inpatient Hospitalization Restricted Data Elements